 It runs on 240v system.
 The power supply is generally good but it may fluctuate sometimes.

-Bhutan is 6 hours ahead of G.M.T and half an hour ahead of India
+Bhutan is six hours ahead of Greenwich Mean Time and one hour ahead of India.

 All visitors are required to complete a customs form upon arrival at Paro airport.
 The following items are exempt from customs duty: